spxbhuhb/adaptive/doc/service/README.md

 ```

 > [!IMPORTANT]
 >
-> A new service implementation instance is created for each service call.
+> A new service provider instance is created for each service call.
 This might seem a bit of an overkill, but it
 > makes the handling of the [service context](#Service-Context) very straightforward.
 >